 - Yeast and Brewer’s yeast.

-- Vegetables – all except nightshades and algae
+- Vegetables – most except nightshades (and, in some versions, algae/sea vegetables)

 - Minimally processed meats – beef, chicken, duck, pork, organ meats, seafood